2025 Formula One World Championship: Calendar

-Nations scheduled to host a Grand Prix in 2025 are highlighted in green, with circuit locations marked with a black dot.
+Nations that hosted a Grand Prix in 2025 are highlighted in green, with circuit locations marked with a black dot.
 Former host nations are shown in dark grey, and former host circuits are marked with a white dot.

-The 2025 calendar comprises the same twenty-four Grands Prix as the previous season.
-The Chinese, Miami, Belgian, United States, São Paulo and Qatar Grands Prix feature the sprint format.
+The 2025 calendar comprised the same twenty-four Grands Prix as the previous season.
+The Chinese, Miami, Belgian, United States, São Paulo and Qatar Grands Prix featured the sprint format.